fpvandoorn/carleson/README.md

 Then Carleson's theorem states $\lim_{N\to\infty} s_N f(x) = f(x)$ for almost all $x\in\mathbb{R}$.

 Despite being simple to state, its proof is very hard.
 (It is also quite subtle: for instance, asking for point-wise convergence *everywhere* makes this false.)
+The detailed statement can be found [here](https://florisvandoorn.com/carleson/blueprint/sect0001.html#classical-carleson), the corresponding Lean statement is here.
+TODO: link to it after re-organising the main files!

 ## How do we prove it?